 Explain What Properties Are Exempt

 Depending on what chapter of bankruptcy you want to file, some properties may be exempt from liquidation, while others are not.
 Your lawyer can give insight into your finances and chart a course of action on your behalf.
-In some bankruptcy chapters, you do not have to worry about losing your home or car.
+You do not have to worry about losing your home or car in some bankruptcy situations.
 A representative from our firm can explain more when you call us today.

 Represent You in Any Hearings

 You may be asked to attend hearings with creditors or legal representatives.
-This can seem intimidating––especially if you do not fully understand your legal options.
-At Bogin, Munns & Munns, we are prepared to guide your case to the finish line.
-If that means speaking with creditors, trustees, and government officials in person, we have no reservations about doing so.
-We do not want you to worry about anything other than rebuilding your life.
+These hearings can seem intimidating––especially if you do not fully understand your legal options.
+However, at Bogin, Munns & Munns, we are prepared to guide your case to the finish line.
+If that means speaking with creditors, trustees, and government officials in person, we have no reservations.
+You need not worry about anything except rebuilding your life.

 Call Our Team Today to Learn More

 A Clermont bankruptcy lawyer can help you with the process of liquidating or restructuring your finances.
-Filing for bankruptcy does not have to be a stressful process with our team on your side.
-To begin, call Bogin, Munns & Munns at (352) 243-8981.
+Filing for bankruptcy does not have to be stressful with our team on your side.
+To begin, call Bogin, Munns & Munns today.